Vegan Red Velvet Chocolate Chip Cookies

-This colorful vegan red velvet chocolate chip cookies recipe is so easy to make and so delicious, you won’t believe it’s vegan too!
-If you love a rich, gooey cookie with lots of chocolate chips, these will be your favorites!
+This EASY vegan red velvet cookies recipe is so delicious, you won’t believe it’s vegan too!
+If you love a rich, gooey cookie with lots of chocolate chips, these 5-ingredient cookies will be your favorite!

-A stack of red velvet cookies shows the top one with a bite taken out.
+A stack of vegan red velvet cookies shows the top one with a bite taken out.
+There are more cookies in the background.

 Every now and then you’re looking for a super simple, but a delicious cookie.
 That’s true whether you’re vegan or not.
 For example, these vegan no-bake cookies are so easy and delicious!

-So, what makes this red velvet chocolate chip cookies recipe so simple is that it uses a store-bought cake mix.
+So, what makes these vegan red velvet crinkle cookies so simple?
+It’s made with only 5 ingredients thanks to a store-bought cake mix.
 That makes the batter come together in minutes!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-• Two Flax Eggs — For this recipe, we’ll use 2 flax eggs or you can substitute chia eggs.
+• Vegan Egg — For this recipe, we’ll use 2 flax eggs or you can substitute chia eggs.

 • Chocolate chips — Use this dairy-free chocolate chips guide to find the best ones.
 You can make vegan white chocolate chip red velvet cookies.